University of Dallas Police Policies

 seven days per week, 24 hours per day.
 No deviation from published rules or issue

-of special parking permits will be made without the prior approval of the Campus Safety
+of special parking permits will be made without the prior approval of the University

-- All citations issued by the Campus Safety Department may be appealed within a reasonable
+- All citations issued by the University of Dallas Police Department may be appealed

-amount of time, preferably within five days of the date of the citation.
-Only appeals
+within a reasonable amount of time, preferably within five days of the date of the

 - Information Regarding Appeals: You cannot appeal a ticket because you believe it is